Automate Guided Actions in Adobe® Acrobat®

 How it works?

 The AutoBatch™ provides easy to use interface for creating batch files that does not require any type of programming or typing.
-Just select a desired Action Wizard "action" ("batch sequence" in Acrobat® 9 and below) from the list and choose few other parameters.
-The plug-in will automatically generate a batch file for you.
+Just select a desired Guided Action (or Action Wizard "action") from the list and choose few optional parameters.
+The plug-in will automatically generate a BAT file for you.
 Batch files can be invoked from a command-line prompt, from other batch files, Windows Explorer or Windows Task Scheduler.
 The Adobe® Acrobat Professional® software is automatically started and exited once processing is completed.
 It's possible to overwrite input/output file or folder selection in the Acrobat batch sequence/action and pass a different path as a parameter of the batch file.

 Features Summary